-It just got a little easier for Ubuntu users to cast video, music and pictures to a Chromecast equipped TV direct from the desktop.
+It just got easier for Ubuntu users to cast video, music and pictures to a Chromecast equipped TV, direct from the desktop.

-We’ve previously shown you how to cast video from Ubuntu to a Chromecast using the open-source MKChromecast tool, and the latest versions of the popular VLC media player has Chromecast support built-in too.
+We’ve previously shown you how to cast video from Ubuntu to a Chromecast using the open-source MKChromecast tool, and don’t forget that the popular VLC media player has Chromecast support built-in too.

 Cast to TV GNOME Extension

 The ‘Cast to TV’ GNOME Shell extension is a tray-based tool.
 When installed and enabled you access its features via the main GNOME Shell Status Menu.
 It doesn’t (alas) have the option of using a separate applet.

 With options to:

 - Transcode media on the fly

 - Bitrate settings